GridTools/gt4py/docs/functional/QuickstartGuide.md

 print("pseudo-laplacian: {}".format(np.asarray(result_pseudo_lap)))
 ```

-As a closure, we will show an example of chaining field operators, which is very simple to do when working with fields.
+As a closure, here is an example of chaining field operators, which is very simple to do when working with fields.
 The field operator below executes the pseudo-laplacian, and then calls the pseudo-laplacian on the result of the first, in effect, calculating the laplacian of a laplacian.

 ```{code-cell} ipython3
 @field_operator